TheOpenCoder/postman-hack/DocuSync/Collection Documentation Syncer.md

 ---

-# OK, But how does this Workspace sync a Markdown file in Github to Postman??
+# OK 👌🏻 , But how does DocuSync sync a Markdown file in Github to Postman?? 🤔💭